 Did you know that a certain amount of fear is good for us?
 The sense of fight or flight that kicks in when something scares us is a reflex to keep us safe.
 For example, imagine how you might feel walking along a path at the edge of a steep precipice.
 Our fear of falling will keep us from away from the edge.
 If we keep walking, we will become more relaxed with our surroundings, and we feel good once more.
 Once we acclimatise, the fear becomes exhilaration, and we begin to enjoy the experience thoroughly.

-Why we Should Make the Effort to Overcome our Workplace Fears
+Why we Should Make the Effort to Overcome Fear at Work

 Research proves that the opposite is also true.
 Every time we bow down to workplace stress and instead choose to avoid it, we give our fear more power over us.
 So by repeatedly avoiding confronting your fear, a tiny issue can become seemingly impassable over time.
 For some, that fear can become a phobia.

 The Most Common Workplace Phobias